jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 **Answer:**

-wei2912 owns the directory, only he can read write and execute.
-It is owned by the group wei2912.
+User wei2912 from group wei2912 owns the directory.
+Only the user can read, write and execute.

 ## Numeric Notation

 Sometimes, you might see someone state that a file has permissions "0777".
 What exactly does this mean?

-Let's break it up into smaller parts agian.
+Let's break it up into smaller parts again.

     0777 -> 0 7 7 7